Understanding Your Breasts | Breast Conditions

 Newsflash: Sometimes they don't point outward—and that's usually okay.

-While intraductal papilloma is usually benign, you should still get screened to rule out cancer.
+While intraductal papilloma is usually benign, get your boob screened to rule out cancer.

 By assessing the type of pain you're feeling, we can narrow down the cause.